Eclipse-SDV-Hackathon-Accenture/maestro-challenge/docs/in-vehicle-stack/azure-cloud-connection.md

 ### Change In-Vehicle Stack to use Cloud-Connected Components

-The following changes will vary depending which Orchestrator you are using.
+The following changes will vary depending on which Orchestrator you are using.
 Broadly, we need to change the Freyja container image from the in-memory version to the cloud version and add a workload for the Azure cloud connector used by Freyja.